letoram/cat9/README.md

 This allows for neat visuals like changing layouts, reordering presentation, folding and unfolding.
-It also allows for reusing results of a previous job without thinking much about it - caching is the default and you don't need to redirect results to files just for reuse or re-execute commands when all you wanted was different processing of its old output.
+It also allows for reusing results of a previous job without thinking much about it - caching is the default and you don't need to redirect results to files just for reuse or re-execute pipelines when all you wanted was different processing of its old outputs.

 It is also designed with the intention of being able to frontend- legacy cli tools with little effort - the set of builtins that the shell provides can be